DeepWave-KAUST/Siamese_FWI/README.md

 configurations may be required for different combinations of workstation and GPU.

 ## Cite us
-DW0042 - Omar M. Saad and Tariq Alkhalifah (2024) SiameseFWI: A deep Learning Model for Full Wave Inversion.
+Omar M. Saad, Randy Harsuko, and Tariq Alkhalifah (2024) SiameseFWI: A Deep Learning Network for Enhanced Full Waveform Inversion, http://dx.doi.org/10.1029/2024JH000227.